 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

-One important aspect of having dogs is keeping up their cognitive activity.
-These puzzles are a great way to keep them entertained while working their brain, which tires them out mentally and physically.
+Puzzle toys for bored dogs are a great way to keep them entertained while working their brain, which tires them out mentally and physically.

 They are all intended to be used under supervision, which helps build your bond.
-Read on to see the top interactive dog puzzles we love!
+Read on to see the best dog puzzle toys we love!

 Spot Ethical Pet Seek-A-Treat Shuffle Bone Toy Puzzle

 The Shuffle Bone is a wonderful starter puzzle to get your dog used to interacting with and solving puzzles.
 It’s made of wood and is very sturdy.